Hocnonsense/genome/README.md

 ```

 ### update
-It is recommended to create a new conda environment
+It is recommended to create a new conda environment for the new version.

 ### create other conda environment
 ```python